ME3-HECM/final-project-andres-oscar/README.md

 Our team was assigned a slot at 12:00 for the test, and we were allowed into the room 10 minutes before to perform any last-minute adjustments.

-## Performance in the maze
+## Performance in the maze and Feedback

-Although we lack recordings for the performance of our buggy in the actual 3 mazes, our buggy performed as expected and succesfully ran our code to make it to the end of the maze
+Although we lack recordings for the performance of our buggy in the actual 3 mazes, our buggy performed as expected and succesfully ran our code to make it to the end of the maze.
+After successfully performing our calibration routine for the 3 mazes, our car advanced up to each card, read the hue, and performed the correct action for every available colour.
+As a results our Buggy excelled in colour detection and movement, including reading the white card at the end of the maze.
+However, once it turned around

 ## Post exam discussion and changes